 Tone in Poetry

 Tone is conveyed through every aspect of a poem: imagery, connotation, even rhythm.

 Consider two poems about death.
 One poem might use an image of a sunset while another uses dried flowers.
 The image of a sunset is warm, restful, even relaxing.
 But the dried flowers are brittle and lifeless.
 The image that the poet chooses will determine whether the poem’s tone is comforting or despairing.

 Connotation is similarly crucial in poetry.
 Think about the difference between the word bum and the word pauper.
 Although these two words might be used to describe the same person or situation, they have strikingly different connotations.
-In a poem about poverty, the word choice will tint the meaning and reveal the poem’s attitude about the poor.
+In a poem about poverty, the word choice will tint the meaning and reveal the poem’s attitude toward someone who’s destitute.